ejhedman/drugbot/public/docs/faq.md

 4. Click on a result to view its full details

 ### Q: How do I filter data by specific criteria?
-**A:** Currently, DrugBot provides basic search functionality.
+**A:** Currently, Drugissimo provides basic search functionality.
 Advanced filtering options are planned for future releases and will include filtering by:
 - Drug class/type
 - Target
 - Country of approval